stefanprodan/kustomizer/docs/install.md

 The Kustomizer CLI is available as a binary executable for all major platforms, the binaries can be downloaded from GitHub [releases](https://github.com/stefanprodan/kustomizer/releases).

-The release artifacts are signed with [cosign](https://github.com/sigstore/cosign) and each release comes with a Software Bill of Materials (SBOM) in SPDX format.
+The binaries checksums are signed with [cosign](https://github.com/sigstore/cosign) and each release comes with a Software Bill of Materials (SBOM) in SPDX format.

 === "Install with brew"